yashwanthini410/SEO-audit/README.md

 # SEO-audit
-SEO audit is done and recommendations are provided
+SEO audit for the website is done and recommendations are provided